Joana-W/controller_w_action_primitives/README.md

 The cartesian_impedance_controller, the user_input_client and the user_input_server are by Curdin Deplazes.

 ### Safety Bubble
-The safety bubble introduces for the primitives "Avoid", "Hold" and "Follow" a control strategy to guarantee the desired behaviour in the function external_force().
+The safety_bubble.csv-file introduces for the primitives "Avoid", "Hold" and "Follow" a control strategy to guarantee the desired behaviour in the function external_force().
 #### Avoid
-For the action primitive "Avoid" the impedance force introduced by the spring is published to the controller.
-The safety bubble damping matrix is also calculated and then published to the controller.
+If the endeffector is closer to the hand than the distance R, the safety bubble gets activated for the action primitive "Avoid", which means that the safety bubble stiffness and the safety bubble damping are calculated.
+Afterwards the impedance force triggered by the safety bubble stiffness gets calculated and published for the controller.
+The safety bubble damping matrix is also published for the controller.

 #### Follow
 For the action primitive "Follow" the hand position is published as the new goal position to the controller.
 The minimum distance is also published to the controller.
 In the contoller the minimum distance is subtracted from the error.
 #### Hold